- JNH Lifestyles Freedom 3 Person Cedar Wood Infrared Sauna

-This is a smaller version of the JNH Lifestyles Joyous 3 Person Far infrared sauna.
+This is a smaller version of the JNH Lifestyles Joyous 3-Person Far infrared light sauna.
 Designed for two instead of three people, it contains 7 carbon fiber heaters.

 It's constructed of Hemlock as opposed to cedar, a harder wood without the woodsy aroma cedar is known for.

-You also get the premium sound system, including two speakers and an amplifier.
+You also get a premium sound system, including two speakers and an amplifier.
 The control display is digital and gives you access to the duration and temperature of your sauna.

 This two-person sauna from Radiant Saunas with six infrared heaters heats up to 141 degrees.